Y0Coss/docs-fork/pages/web_cloud/web_hosting/ssl_management/guide.en-gb.md

 3. In the left-hand column, click on the `Hosting plans`{.action} menu.
 4. Select the web hosting plan concerned.
 5. On the page that appears, click on the `SSL Certificates`{.action} tab.
-6. Then select the domain or subdomain for which you want to activate the free Let's Encrypt (DV) SSL certificate, under the mention `Activate SSL certificate`.
+6. Then select the domain or subdomain for which you want to activate the free Let's Encrypt (DV) SSL certificate, under `Activate SSL certificate`.
 7. Then click the `Activate SSL Let's Encrypt`{.action} button.

 > [!success]
 >
-> A Let's Encrypt SSL certificate is automatically generated for each domain name and subdomain that has recently been declared as a multisite domain on your Web Hosting plan.
+> A Let's Encrypt SSL certificate is automatically generated for each domain name and subdomain that has recently been declared as a multisite domain on your web hosting plan.
 To check this, check that your domain name and/or subdomain appears in the table at the bottom of the `SSL certificates`{.action} page.

 ///

 /// details | Activate the Sectigo (DV) paid SSL certificate

-The Sectigo (DV) paid SSL certificate is valid for a single domain name and its subdomain in “www” (for example: `domain.tld` and `www.domain.tld`) or **only** a subdomain (for example: `sub.domain.tld`).
+The Sectigo (DV) paid SSL certificate is valid for a single domain name and its "www" subdomain (for example: `domain.tld` and `www.domain.tld`) or **only** a subdomain (for example: `sub.domain.tld`).

 1. Log in to your [OVHcloud Control Panel](/links/manager).
 2. Click on the `Web Cloud`{.action} tab.